-In general, we learned that fully vaccinated people continue to be strongly protected against hospitalisation and death due to COVID-19, 4-6 months after being vaccinated.
-This effect might be weakened by the Omicron variant, but there wasn't enough studies to be sure about this.
-There also wasn't enough studies on the 'booster' dose to determine its protection.
+In general, we learned that fully vaccinated people continue to be strongly protected against hospitalisation and death due to COVID-19, 6-8 months after being vaccinated.
+Boosters provide protection against omicron infection and hospitalization 5 months after getting the extra shot.

-We also found that, over time, the vaccines become less likely to prevent people from becoming infected with COVID-19.
-However, we do not know if this is because the vaccines become less effective over time, if this is due to changes in preventative behaviours (e.g., mask wearing) or because of increases in COVID-19 variants (e.g., Omicron).
+We also found that, over time, the vaccines become less likely to prevent people from becoming infected with COVID-19 and that vaccines are less effective against Omicron than the previous variants.
 This means that the vaccines alone may not be enough to stop the virus from spreading.
 Other measures, like mask wearing, may still be necessary, even for fully vaccinated people.